kennytordeur/blog.kennytordeur.be/_drafts/2015-11-25-csrf-prevention-in-aspnet-mvc.markdown

 tags: ["ASP.NET","MVC"]
 alias: ["/post/csrf-prevention-in-aspnet-mvc.markdown"]
 ---
 Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they're currently authenticated.
 CSRF attacks specifically target state-changing requests, not theft of data, since the attacker has no way to see the response to the forged request.
 With a little help of social engineering (such as sending a link via email or chat), an attacker may trick the users of a web application into executing actions of the attacker's choosing.
 If the victim is a normal user, a successful CSRF attack can force the user to perform state changing requests like transferring funds, changing their email address, and so forth.
-If the victim is an administrative account, CSRF can compromise the entire web application. (definition from [www.owasp.org](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29))
+If the victim is an administrative account, CSRF can compromise the entire web application. (from [www.owasp.org](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29))

 Luckily Asp.Net MVC has a build in mechanisme to fight those attacks.
 In the previous versions of Asp.Net MVC you used an AntiForgeryToken.
 You needed to put a ValidateAntiForgeryToken attribute on your MVC action or controller.
 In the view, you needed to instruct RAZOR to create an AntiForgeryToken.
 This command needed to be placed inside a form or the using of an Html.BeginForm().